SeniorProj19/FacialRecognition/README.md

 fungt1.github.io/ProfileForm

+Jquery extnesion was used for the camera/photo upload in the profile section.
 This is a profile form for a senior project I am working on with a group.
 There are three types of forms, login, regsitration and profile.
 This form will handle all the information a user will input and send it to a database where it can process within a mobile appliation that communicates with the Google Glass facial recognition.
 NOTE: This is just a front-end represnetation of the website.
 There is no database yet so pressing the registration button or inputting something and pressing it will do nothing.
 Although the same goes for login I have made a dummy test to communicate between the login and profile form by creating a custom username and password.
 It is marked on the website.